martinbarge/SML5202-Template/README.md

 # SML5202-Template
 ## How to use this template
-To use this template, go to Fork at the top right of the window.
+To use this template, go to Add button at the top right of the window.

+Select Import Repository

+Create a name for your new repository.
+E.G.: SML5202-2020-Final-YourName

+Paste this URL into the Import from panel: https://martinbarge.github.io/SML5202-Template/

-This will copy the files into your own GitHub Repositories area.
+This will import the files into your new GitHub Repository.

 Next, rename the repository to YourName-SML5202-2020-Final